0.1.13

 • macOS (Intel): Pre-built wheels not available - please build from source

-• Windows/Linux: All plugins including GPU acceleration (when hardware supports it)
+• Windows/Linux: All plugins with optional GPU acceleration (automatic CPU fallback)

 Note for Intel Mac Users: Due to GitHub Actions infrastructure limitations, pre-built wheels are only available for Apple Silicon Macs.
 Intel Mac users must build PyHelios from source following the macOS build instructions below.